 What IS shocking?
 Consider the following:

-- Up to 65% respond favorably to “traditional” marketing such as loyalty programs, circulars, and coupons—especially Groupons and the like
+- Traditional marketing: Up to 65% respond favorably to “traditional” marketing, such as loyalty programs, circulars and coupons — especially Groupons and the like.

-- Their Privacy (for a Price) – Millennials are willing to give up a portion of their online privacy in exchange for more relevant advertising, coupons, or other discounts
+- Privacy (for a price): Millennials are willing to give up a portion of their online privacy in exchange for more relevant advertising, coupons or other discounts.

 It goes on and on.
 Understandably so.

 There are 13.9 million results for “marketing to millennials.”
 Everyone wants to get a grasp on the psyche of the generation whose spending clout will literally change the economy as we know it sooner than later.

 What else did we learn?
 We’d love to discuss our findings with you.